madmimi/deferrer/README.md

 # Deferrer

-Schedule execution and then run only the last update at scheduled time
+Defer executions and run only the last update at the scheduled time

 ## Installation